foxbit-group/foxbit-api-samples/rest-v3-sdk/README.md

-# Foxbit Exchange API Examples
+# Foxbit SDK Examples

-This repository demonstrates how the Foxbit exchange API works, showcasing various operations such as fetching market data, placing orders, and managing accounts.
-It serves as a guide for developers who want to integrate Foxbit's exchange functionality into their applications.
+This repository contains examples demonstrating how to use the official Foxbit SDK to interact with the Foxbit exchange API.
+The examples cover various operations such as fetching market data, placing orders, and managing accounts using the SDK.
+This is intended as a guide for developers who want to integrate Foxbit's exchange functionality into their applications using the SDK.

 ## Features